Tame class field theory over local fields: Tame class group and motivic cohomology

 \section{Tame class group and motivic cohomology}

-The theory of motivic cohomology with compact support for schemes (due to Voevodsky) will be a key player in our proofs of the main results of this paper.
-Since we shall be working with schemes over local fields which may not necessarily be perfect, we need to properly recall the results in the theory of motives over imperfect fields that we shall use in this paper.
-This is the purpose of this section.
-We shall conclude the section by establishing an isomorphism between the tame class group with finite coefficients (prime to the characteristic of the ground field) and certain motivic cohomology group with compact support.

-Throughout this section, we fix a field $k$ of characteristic exponent $p \ge 1$.
-We let $\Lambda$ be a commutative ring which we assume to be $\Z$ if $p = 1$ or any $\Z[\tfrac{1}{p}]$-algebra if $p \ge 2$.
-We shall be more specific about this algebra as and when required.
-We let $\Reg_k$ denote the category of regular $k$-schemes.
+The motivic cohomology of schemes with compact support ({\`a} la Voevodsky) will be a key player in our proofs of the main results of this paper.
+The purpose of this section is to prove some necessary results related to motivic cohomology over possibly imperfect fields.
+We shall use these results to establish an isomorphism between the tame class group with finite coefficients (which are invertible in the ground field) and certain motivic cohomology group with compact support over local fields.
+Throughout this section, we fix a prime field $\kappa$ of characteristic exponent $p \ge 1$.
+We let $\Nsch_{\kappa}$ denote the category of Noetherian $\kappa$-schemes of finite Krull dimension.
+We let $\Reg_\kappa \subset \Nsch_{\kappa}$ denote the full subcategory of consisting of regular $\kappa$-schemes.